lslowmotion/stable-diffusion-webui-podman/README.md

 - Supports AUTOMATIC1111 and ComfyUI
 - Supports CUDA and ROCm
 - Supports SD 1.5 and SDXL for AUTOMATIC1111 and ComfyUI
-- Supports SD 3 for ComfyUI
+- Supports SD 3 and 3.5 for ComfyUI
 - Supports FLUX.1-dev GGUF for ComfyUI
 - Requires podman-compose 1.1.0 or newer